TEN PRINCIPLES

 EIGHT

-For the child’s development and learning, practitioners do not use the term multiple disabilities and think instead of a single unique multifaceted condition
+When discussing a child’s development and learning, practitioners do not use the term multiple disabilities and think instead of a single unique multifaceted condition

 NINE

-Joined-up support for a new child’s development and learning is much more an education issue than a health issue
+Effective joined-up support for a new child’s development and learning is much more an education issue than a health issue

 TEN